mamun001/golang-playground-mamun-rashid/README.md

 ##### http://linkedin.com/mamunrashid

-#### Goal is to be good enough in Go to solve a few problems in Leetcode
+#### Goal is to be good enough in Go to solve a few problems in Leetcode & be able to run DevOps SRE jobs using Golang

+#### As of August , 2024: I have 137 Folders here, sorted by difficulty

 ##### To run any exmaple: go run ./name_of_file.go